MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="end"></a> span::end

-Returns an iterator to a placeholder following the last element in the span.
+Returns an iterator to the end of the span.

 ```cpp
 constexpr iterator end() const;